fluent/fluent-logger-forward-node/README.md

     $ npm install @fluent-org/logger

 ## Client
 `@fluent-org/logger` provides a fully functional client that implements the Forward protocol.
-It supports reconnection, acknowledgements, timeouts, event retries, and more, and exposes its functionality through simple typed Promise interface.
+It supports reconnection, acknowledgements, timeouts, event retries, and more, and exposes its functionality via a simple typed Promise interface.

 For a full list of the client options and methods, see the [FluentClient docs](https://fluent.github.io/fluent-logger-bulk-node/classes/fluentclient.html)